samepage-network/obsidian-samepage/README.md

 Official Obsidian client into [SamePage](https://samepage.network) - the inter-tool protocol for thought.

 Use SamePage to connect your Obsidian Vault to other notebooks to sync changes across them, perform cross notebook queries, and more!
-To get started, install this extension and request an invite code by emailing support@samepage.network.
-Check out our docs at [https://samepage.network/docs](https://samepage.network/docs)!
+If you need help getting started, check out our docs at [https://samepage.network/docs](https://samepage.network/docs)!

 ## Demo